brunolnetto/ArduinoLoggingExample/README.md

 ## Hardware

-- 1 arduino Uno;
+- Arduino Uno board;
-- 1 arduino SD shield;
+- Arduino SD shield;
-- 1 Arduino upload cable
+- Arduino upload cable.

 ## Software

-- VSCode;
+- VSCode environment;
-- Platformio;
+- Platformio plugin;
-- Package platformio (```sudo apt-get install platformio```);
+- Package `platformio` (```sudo apt-get install platformio```);

 # How to run

-- Check connection of the board to the computer for upload and verify if the leds turn on;
-- Open default project "Blink" and upload it by clicking on right arrow in the bottom left;
+1. Check board-to-device connection by turned-on leds;
-- Open the current project in PlatformIO;
+2. Open the current project in PlatformIO;
-- Upload it to the board;
+3. Upload it to the board;
-- Open serial monitoring, it may appear something like below:
+4. Open serial monitoring, it may appear something like below:

 ```
 ------